mesosphere-backup/cassandra-mesos-deprecated/README.markdown

 Default: ```1```

-#### cassandra.noOfSeedNodes
+#### cassandra.minNoOfSeedNodes
-How many seed nodes we want to configure when running Cassandra cluster.
+How many minimum no of seed nodes we want to configure when running Cassandra cluster.
 Make sure it is less or equal cassandra.noOfHwNodes

 Default: ```1```